 SFAC @ C+M: Sugar Circus

-The SFAC Galleries is pleased to present Sugar Circus, a two-person exhibition presented in partnership with Creativity Explored with support from Patina Restaurant Group and C+M (Coffee and Milk) War Memorial.
+The SFAC Galleries is pleased to present this two-person exhibition in partnership with Creativity Explored with support from Patina Restaurant Group and C+M (Coffee and Milk) War Memorial.

 Sugar Circus features works by Creativity Explored artists Camille Holvoet and Yukari Sakura.
 Creativity Explored gives artists with developmental disabilities the means to create and share their work with the community, celebrating the power of art to change lives.